AcidWashDB/AcidWashDB/README.md

 state in a relational database, with the relational schema being a simple transformation of the AcidWash schema.
-Client software must still perform inserts and updates through the AcidWash client API, but can perform reads directly from the SQL database and (if supported by the SQL platform) can register with the SQL database for change notification.
+Client software must still perform inserts and updates through the AcidWash client API, but can perform reads directly from the SQL database and (if supported by the SQL engine) can register with the SQL engine for change notification.

 The following platforms are priorities for implementing this functionality:

 * browser-side JavaScript

-* a Rust server (intended for replicating an entire AcidWash database in a SQL database like RedShift for analytics.)
+* a Rust server (intended for replicating an entire AcidWash database in a SQL database like RedShift for analytics)

 * iOS Core Data